 Aleney from Boy eats World adds

-With its modern East meets West vibe, its no surprise that Singapore ranks as one of the world’s top cities, or that visitors are increasingly being long lured to linger a little longer to enjoy its spoils.
+With its modern East meets West vibe, it is no surprise that Singapore ranks as one of the world’s top cities, or that visitors are increasingly being long lured to linger a little longer to enjoy its spoils.

 17. Tel Aviv, Israel